bcomnes/old-bret.io/_posts/2012-12-25-website-instructions.md

 ## An SSG you say?

 Yes, an SSG.
-But SSGs are complex and scary and require the <abbr title=Command Line Interface>CLI</abbr> and things like dependancies.
+But SSGs are complex and scary and require the <abbr title="Command Line Interface">CLI</abbr> and things like dependancies.
 At first, I was really confused.
 [Here are some notes](https://gist.github.com/4378960) I found (thanks to [Simplenote](https://simple-note.appspot.com/) and [Notational Velocity](http://notational.net/)) from almost a year ago when I started all of this!
 What was I thinking!?

 ### First comes the CLI